Is Filing For Bankruptcy in Quebec Different?

-Across the country, filing for bankruptcy is a common method for those who are unable to get out of their debt problems on their own.
-While the bankruptcy rules and regulations are similar in most places, there is one province where they are a little bit different; Quebec
+Across the country, filing for bankruptcy is a common method for those struggling to get out of debt.
+While the bankruptcy rules and regulations are similar in most places, bankruptcy in Quebec varies a bit.

 Quebec is somewhat different than the rest of Canada in most regards.
 The same goes for their bankruptcy rules.
 While most of Canada falls under the Common Law, Quebec works within the Civil Law tradition.
 As a result, the majority of bankruptcy issues are dealt with by Quebec and not the country of Canada.

-The Licensed Insolvency Trustee you hire can still value the assets in the bankruptcy, but cannot declare certain or specific assets as exempt.
-Another major difference is that Quebec exempts the cash value or loans available against an RRSP or life insurance policy held with an insurance company, as long as the beneficiary is a parent, child or spouse of the bankrupt party.
+The Licensed Insolvency Trustee you hire can value the assets in the bankruptcy, but cannot declare any assets as exempt.
+Another major difference is that Quebec exempts the cash value or loans available against an RRSP or life insurance policy held with an insurance company.
+That is, as long as the beneficiary is a parent, child or spouse of the bankrupt party.

 • Another difference is related to your taxes.
 When you file your income tax, your tax refunds for the years before (and the year of) the bankruptcy may be considered as an asset.
 However, in Quebec, your provincial tax refund is not considered an asset of bankruptcy.